How Do I Recycle These Items?

 Office paper can be included in Mixed Paper and can be dropped off at the Anchorage Recycling Center 24/7 and the Anchorage Regional Landfill recycling area during landfill business hours.

 Plastic bottles include only #1 PET bottles, such as soda and water bottles, and their caps.
 Plastic jugs include only #2 HDPE jugs, such as milk and detergent jugs, and their caps.
 All other numbers and all other types of containers are not recyclable.
-The #1 and #2 containers should be recycled in separate bins at the Anchorage Recycling Center 24/7 and at the Anchorage Regional Landfill recycling area during landfill business hours.
+The #1 and #2 containers can be recycled at the Anchorage Recycling Center 24/7 as well as at both the Anchorage Regional Landfill & Central Transfer Station recycling areas during regular business hours.
 Check for the neck! – recyclable bottles and jugs are containers with a screwtop and neck.
 Put the cap back on the bottle or jug before recycling if possible, rather than tossing the cap in separately.

 Plastic bags and films can be dropped off at the Anchorage Recycling Center 24/7.
 Several grocery chains also offer recycling for plastic grocery bags.